AdrianDrempetic2025/contact-api-db/docs/PHASE_0_Preps.md

 - The `contact_messages` table was created directly in the database.
 - The `__drizzle_migrations__` table was created, and the `0000_closed_firestar` migration was manually recorded to keep Drizzle's migration history in sync.

-## Next Steps
-The project is now fully configured and ready for:
-1. Implementing the Drizzle ORM client in `lib/db.ts`.
-2. Implementing contact validation logic in `lib/validateContact.ts`.
-3. Developing the POST API endpoint in `pages/api/contacts/POST.ts`.

 ## Summary
 From an empty folder, we have successfully created a professional-grade TypeScript/PostgreSQL API project with:
 - Complete development environment